-Why is there dust on everything after the gunite crews left?
+Why is there dust after the gunite application?

-How long do I have to water my gunite?
+How long should I water my gunite after application?

-Why did the gunite crews leave holes in the bottom of my pool?
+Why are there holes at the bottom of my pool?

 holes in gunite at bottom of pool